 Most cybersecurity threats simply take advantage of our failure to establish and maintain basic information security hygiene.
 Because for example, we don’t segment our networks and back up all of our data, we invite ransomware attacks.
-But, in 2019, that threat morphed to Cryptojacking and Cryptomining, presenting an even more formidable challenge to the CISO community, and to the SMB IT community as well.
+But, in 2019, that threat morphed into Crypto jacking and Crypto mining, presenting an even more formidable challenge to the CISO community, and to the SMB IT community as well.

 While ransomware has been one of the biggest threats impacting businesses in the past two years, today’s threat actors are using the same variants of ransomware previously used to encrypt data to ransom an organization’s resources and are instead being used to silently mine for cryptocurrency.

-This shift means that the argument most SMB leaders I have talked to have used in the past called, “My business is too small to be attacked, and I have no valuable assets to worry about” no longer carries water.
+This shift means that the argument most SMB leaders I have talked to have used in the past, “My business is too small to be attacked, and I have no valuable assets to worry about” no longer carries water.

 Cryptojacking is the hijacking of a computer by an attacker so its processing power can be used to mine cryptocurrencies.
-Mining cryptocurrencies involves applying massive compute power to solve complex systems of equations.
+Mining cryptocurrencies involves applying massive computing power to solve complex systems of equations.

 Cybercriminals essentially convert your business’ computing resources to their financial goals, using advanced malware on your systems to perform these calculations while they generate tokens and earn fees in the process.
 Many of these attacks come from web browsers while others rely on you inadvertently installing malicious code into your system.
 The government of North Korea has made it their national source of economic prosperity.